 “The human tongue is a furnace in which the temper of our souls is daily tried.
 And in this matter you command us to be continent…You know how I have cried to you from the depths of my heart, how I have wept floods of tears because of this difficulty…Purify [my mind and my mouth] of all rash speech and falsehood.”
 St. Augustine

 This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).
-To receive new installments, you’re invited to put your email address in the “Follow SparrowFare via Email” box in the sidebar on the right.
-We’d love to have you join us in sharing the quotes that speak to you.
+Follow Sparrowfare to receive new posts in your inbox.
+Please share the posts that speak to you.
 In this contentious time, let’s spread the word about the importance of our words!